-Extruded aluminum is the byproduct of heating aluminum material and pushing it through a die.
+Aluminum extrusions are the byproduct of heating aluminum material and pushing it through a die.
 An aluminum billet is heated to a high temperature – around 900°F – then loaded into an extrusion press.
 Once a ram applies pressure to it, the raw material is sent through the die to produce a shaped form.
 You might say that it’s like sending Play-Doh through a press that produces unique shapes.

 Once the raw aluminum has been pushed through the die, it cools and hardens.
 It can then be cut into the desired lengths for the finished product.

-What Alloys are Best for Extruded Aluminum?
+What Alloys are Best for Extrusion?

 6005 aluminum can be used in designs that require a high resistance to corrosion and moderate strength.
 This alloy contains significant amounts of silicon, which reduces its melting temperature and improves its ability to be extruded.
 6005 also has bending properties, which make it not the best choice for applications that may be subject to overload or impact.